Guards Mechanized Brigade (Croatia): Composition

 On April 28, 1991, the 4th Guards Brigade of the National Guard Corps was established.
 Volunteers from the wider area of central Dalmatia joined the police officers in the camps in Resnik, Trilj and Imotski.
 It consisted of four infantry battalions that were deployed in the area of Split, Sinj, Imotski and Drniš.
 The 4th Guards Brigade "Pauci", guided by the motto "Under this sign you will conquer", brigade won numerous victories during the Homeland War, for which it received numerous awards and commendations.
-The bearer of the tradition of the 4th Guards Brigade "Pauci" is the 3rd Mechanized Battalion "Pauci" of the Guards Mechanized Brigade and its headquarters is in the barracks "King Zvonimir" in Knin.
+The bearer of the tradition of the 4th Guards Brigade "Pauci" is the 3rd Wheeled Mechanized Infantry Battalion "Pauci" of the Guards Mechanized Brigade and its headquarters is in the barracks "King Zvonimir" in Knin.
 The anniversary of the 4th Guards Brigade and the Battalion Day is April 28.